General Funding Topics

 What do you look for in a successful grant application?

-We focus our resources on those organizations that align with our Mission, Vision, and Values as well as a demonstrable level of sound leadership and infrastructure.
+We focus our resources on those organizations that align with our Mission, Vision, and Values and Focus Areas, as well as possess a demonstrable level of sound leadership and infrastructure.

-What does Pallottine Foundation of Huntington look for in terms of measuring impact and evaluation?
+What does the Pallottine Foundation of Huntington look for in terms of measuring impact and evaluation?

-Successful applicants are able to clearly articulate the outcomes they hope to achieve and exactly what infrastructure or process they have in place or will establish to measure those outcomes.
-Pallottine Foundation of Huntington will work with grantees to ensure mutually agreeable measures and methods.
+Successful applicants are able to clearly articulate the goals they hope to achieve and exactly what infrastructure or process they have in place or will establish to measure the success of those goals.
+The Pallottine Foundation of Huntington will work with grantees to ensure mutually agreeable measures.

 Funding Application Topics

-How do I apply to Pallottine Foundation of Huntington?
+How do I apply to the Pallottine Foundation of Huntington?